Terms of Engagement

 Patent, Design and Trade Mark Renewal Services:

-Unless you instruct us to the contrary, any renewals of patents, design or trade mark registrations will be handled for you through CPA Global (CPA), which is the largest intellectual property renewals service in the world.
-Further information about the renewal of such rights through CPA is set out on CPA’s website.
-Please note that we are not liable for any action conducted by CPA on your behalf.
+Unless you instruct us to the contrary, any renewals of patents, design or trade mark registrations will be handled for you through Clarivate plc (“Clarivate”), which is the largest intellectual property renewals service in the world.
+Further information about the renewal of such rights through Clarivate is set out on Clarivate’s website at clarivate.com.
+Clarivate will pay us a client management fee for our assistance in maintaining the necessary records and in the overall operation of the service.
+Please note that we are not liable for any action conducted by Clarivate on your behalf.
+By accepting these Terms of Business, you agree that no legal, common law, equitable or fiduciary duty will exist between us (to the extent any such duty may be claimed otherwise to arise or have arisen) in relation to the referral to Clarivate for renewals services.

 Transfer of Work: